ECU-tech/ecu-fw/README.md

 # ECU-tech: Free Open Source ECU

-Welcome to ECU-tech, a project intended to provide OEM quality open source engine controls and focus on user-friendly design, stability and ease of use.
+A project to provide open source engine controls and focus on user-friendly design, stability and ease of use.

-At present ECU-tech shares a large amount of its core with the rusEFI project and most rusEFI boards are compatible with the ECU-tech software
+ECU-tech shares a core with the rusEFI project and most rusEFI boards are compatible with the ECU-tech software

 # What Do We Have Here?
  * [Firmware](/firmware) - Source code for open source engine control unit for stm32 chips